typedb/typedb-docs/00-general/03-introduction.md

 Hopefully, we have introduced you to the idea of building a database schema out of entity, relation, and attribute types.
 As you start to develop your database, keep this framework in mind and maximise it to build intuitive and understandable models.
-Over time, you will see its potential for handling and the next level of complexity in your data domain.
+Over time, you will see its potential for handling the next level of complexity in your data domain as well.

 [1] If this seems like familiar terminology, it is likely because these terms correspond to the components of an Entity-Relation-Attribute model, an extension of the well-known [ER model](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model),